Corporate executive members

 Director of Equal Opportunity and Public Employment (DEOPE)—an independent statutory officer—appointed by the Governor to perform the functions outlined in Part IX of the Equal Opportunity Act 1984.
 The position is also responsible for the oversight and associated data reporting of the Commissioner’s statutory responsibilities in relation to monitoring and reporting on administrative performance and compliance by public authorities, in significant part through the publication of State of the sectors reports.

-Dr Eileen McCaffrey – Acting Executive Director, Conduct and Compliance
+Mr Alan Barrett – Acting Executive Director, Conduct and Compliance

 The Executive Director is responsible for oversight of the Commissioner’s statutory responsibilities in relation to the Corruption Crime and Misconduct Act 2003 and compliance with selected functions of the Public Sector Management Act 1994.
 Responsibilities encompass public sector standards, monitoring, minor misconduct prevention and education, minor misconduct investigations and oversight, public interest disclosures, and matters of referral.
 The role includes the leadership of a variety of evaluation and assurance activities and gathering intelligence to inform future initiatives.

 The Chief Finance Officer provides costing, financial and management reporting services to ensure the Commission’s strategic and business objectives are met.

 Mr Robert Parkes – Acting Manager, Chief Human Resource Officer

 The Chief Human Resource Officer delivers organisational and employee relations advice to management and employees across the Commission.